 Approximately 30% of ASN grads use the ADN program as a stepping-stone to pursuing a bachelor of science in nursing (BSN).
-This is a good option for individuals that have not worked as an LPN and would like to start their career as a registered nurse (RN).
+Getting an ADN is a good option if you have not worked as an LPN and would like to start your career as a registered nurse (RN).

 An ADN will also give you the base of knowledge and skills required to pursue a bachelor of science in nursing (BSN) while still making a good salary.